glassBead-tc/exa-mcp-server/README.md

 ## Usage 🎯

-Once configured, you can ask Claude to perform web searches.
-Here are some example prompts:
+Once configured, you can ask Claude to perform web searches or manage Exa Websets:

+### Web Search Examples

 ```
 Can you search for recent developments in quantum computing?